-This report was compiled during the first half of the Autumn term 2020.
+This report was compiled during the first half of the Autumn term 2020 and updated in Spring 2021.
 It is the result of consultation with staff, parents of students with SEN (Special Educational Needs) & governors.

 FULLERTON HOUSE SCHOOL IS AN INDEPENDENT RESIDENTIAL AND DAY SCHOOL